ray-project/ray/doc/source/serve/deploy-many-models/model-multiplexing.md

 :end-before: __serve_handle_send_example_end__
 ```

 By using ray serve handle, you can also send multiplexed request within a deployment for model composition.
+(You should always set `multiplexed_model_id` when using the ray serve handle to send a multiplexed request)
 ```{literalinclude} ../doc_code/multiplexed.py
 :language: python
 :start-after: __serve_model_composition_example_begin__